ndenStanford/ml-mesh/projects/docs/02_compile.md

 Specs defined in the `config/prod.env` are used only during CI processes.

-Orchestration & execution of these components as a model compile *pipeline* is done by the Github Actions CI process of this same `ml-mesh` repository.
+Orchestration & execution of these components as a model compile *pipeline* is implemented by the `run_compile_pipeline.py` script.

 ## 2 Setup & references :wrench: